chasefranks/chasefranks.github.io/_posts/2017-08-07-deploying-angular2-to-k8s.md

 ## Deploying to Kubernetes from a Jenkins Pipeline

-Our build pipeline will follow these steps:
+Now that we understand how our deployable will be built from source, our build pipeline will follow these steps:

-1. git pull and checkout the latest commit
+1. `git pull` and checkout the latest commit
 2. run `npm install` and `ng build --prod`
-3. build and tag the Docker image clf112358/mydiary-angular
+3. build and tag the Docker image `clf112358/mydiary-angular`
-4. update the image version in the Kubernetes deployment
+4. update the image version in the Kubernetes deployment to the latest build

 Our Jenkinsfile for the complete deployment looks like this